Vouyeuz/OJT-BuildModernProjectsWithReact/README.md

            for bridging between redux and several children components.
            #This side-effect will be handled by selector such as reselect

-           Question:
-           Real-world cases that needs selector to be applied? <br>

 ✓ 29.
 Challenge: Adding a Redux Flow<br>
 ✓ 30.
 Solution: Adding a Redux Flow<br>